gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ## Details

 We will ship a new auto-updater package written in Go that does not interface with the system package manager.
-It will be versioned separately from Teleport, and manage the installation of the correct Teleport agent version manually.
+It will be distributed as a separate package from Teleport, and manage the installation of the correct Teleport agent version manually.
 It will read the unauthenticated `/v1/webapi/find` endpoint from the Teleport proxy, parse new fields on that endpoint, and install the specified agent version according to the specified upgrade plan.
 It will download the correct version of Teleport as a tarball, unpack it in `/var/lib/teleport`, and ensure it is symlinked from `/usr/local/bin`.